ThatCoolCoder/spnr.js/editorDocumentation/makingRelease.md

 New Features:
 - Use dot points if there's anything to write in these sections.
-- Otherwise just write "none".
+- Otherwise just write "none", as seen in the API Changes and Bugfixes sections

 Bugfixes:
 None